THE TAG AWARDS

-Established in 2002, the ATA Awards (now the TAG Awards) were the first in the nation to recognize Teaching Artists.
-The ATA Awards seek to raise the visibility of Teaching Artists within the arts in education and community arts fields and in the organizations and institutions for which they work as well as honor innovation in teaching artistry.
+The TAG Awards seek to raise the visibility of Teaching Artists within the arts in education and community arts fields and in the organizations and institutions for which they work as well as honor innovation in teaching artistry.
 Nominations are made by peers in the teaching artistry field and winners are selected by panel review.

-In 2022 the awards were rebranded as the TAG Awards after the Association of Teaching Artists (ATA) and Teaching Artists Guild (TAG) merged.
-They will be held in conjunction with the “Our Shared Future” conference in collaboration with the National Endowment for the Arts, Arts Education Partnership, the Department of Education, and the Hewlett Foundation on April 7th, 2022.
+In 2022, the awards were rebranded as the TAG Awards after the Association of Teaching Artists (ATA) and Teaching Artists Guild (TAG) merged.
+They were held in conjunction with the “Our Shared Future” conference in collaboration with the National Endowment for the Arts, Arts Education Partnership, the Department of Education, and the Hewlett Foundation on April 7th, 2022.

 Innovation in Teaching Artistry Award – an early to mid-career teaching artist making innovative and powerful contributions to the field of teaching artistry.